 Once the scammers have a “live” one – a victim, they sell the information to other scammers, so the number of scams increase.
 You might want to get a new email address and let the junk stay on the old one.
 Just don’t look at the old one except to see if anyone you know sends an email, In case you forget to give the new email to. someone.

 On that note, BACK UP your computer and upload a phone back-up to the cloud – to make sure you don’t lose everything in case you get hacked (or even if the computer drive or phone die or fail).
+Back up regularly - daily with phone and at least weekly for your computer (though better if after every change or addition you make).

 Don't fall for a scam - read the stories and learn to spot a scam - to be educated is the way to keep safe from scams.